cnkang/ptremote/README.txt

 6b15fed09a37        ptvnc                 "/start"                 8 minutes ago       Up 5 minutes                                      ptvnc1
 1f4fdbb8fdf8        mariadb:latest        "docker-entrypoint.s…"   8 minutes ago       Up 5 minutes                 3306/tcp             guacamole-mariadb

-In this sample, the first 2 docker did not start, then you can start them manually with the following command: sudo docker start pt-guacamole sudo docker start pt-nginx1
+In this example, the first 2 docker did not start, then you can start them manually with the following command "sudo docker start <name>":
+For example:
+sudo docker start pt-guacamole sudo docker start pt-nginx1

 In case if student have problem with the container assigned, you can restart the container with the following command:
-(use ptvnc1 as example, please change it to the actual container name that have problem) sudo docker restart ptvnc1
+(use ptvnc1 as an example, please change it to the actual container name that have a problem) sudo docker restart ptvnc1
 If the command above still can not solve the problem, you can recreate it with the following commands:
 (CAUTION: this will delete all the files stored inside the container) sudo docker stop ptvnc1 sudo docker rm ptvnc1 sudo docker run -d --name ptvnc1 --restart unless-stopped --cpus=0.1 -m 512M --kernel-memory 64M --oom-kill-disable --ulimit nproc=512 --ulimit nofile=1024:1024 ptvnc